rizaikmal7/bbca-lstm-prediction/README.md

 ```

 ### 3. Run the notebook
-Open `BBCA_LSTM_Improved_4.ipynb` in Jupyter or Google Colab and run all cells in order.
+Open `BBCA_LSTM.ipynb` in Jupyter or Google Colab and run all cells in order.

 > 💡 **Recommended:** Use Google Colab with T4 GPU for ~10x faster training.